History of Johannesburg

 Johannesburg is a large city in Gauteng Province of South Africa.
 It was established as a small village controlled by a Health Committee in 1886 with the discovery of an outcrop of a gold reef on the farm Langlaagte.
+September 20 1886 was when President Paul Kruger declared the area (now known as Johannesburg), open for public diggings.
 The population of the city grew rapidly, becoming a municipality in 1898.
 In 1928 it became a city making Johannesburg the largest city in South Africa.
 In 2002 it joined ten other municipalities to form the City of Johannesburg Metropolitan Municipality.
 Today, it is a centre for learning and entertainment for all of South Africa.
 It is also the capital city of Gauteng.

 Prehistoric Era

 The region surrounding Johannesburg was originally inhabited by hunter-gatherers who used stone tools.
 The Magaliesberg valley north of Johannesburg was ideal for farming, and farmers settled there by the 6th century.
-By the 13th century, stone-walled ruins of Sotho–Tswana towns (e.g Kweneng) and villages are scattered around the parts of the former Transvaal in which Johannesburg is situated.
+By the 13th century, stone-walled ruins of Sotho–Tswana towns (e.g. Kweneng) and villages are scattered around the parts of the former Transvaal in which Johannesburg is situated.
 Many of these sites contain the ruins of Sotho–Tswana mines and iron smelting furnaces, suggesting that the area was being exploited for its mineral wealth before the arrival of Europeans or the discovery of gold.
 The most prominent site within Johannesburg is Melville Koppies, which contains an iron smelting furnace.